work about resume contact

 Creative Direction

-My visual approach leaned into contrast.
-Strong typography against warm, expressive imagery to give each story its own presence.
-I wanted the design to feel celebratory without being loud, and intentional without being cold.
+My visual approach leaned into contrast — strong typography against warm, expressive imagery to give each story its own presence, celebratory without being loud.
+I built a palette and layout system that could flex across LinkedIn, reels, carousels, and web without losing its character.

 The Outputs